How to Find Your Perfect Blog Niche (And Why It Matters)

 We do not recommend YMYL (Your Money or Your Life) niche topics, especially for beginners.
 This is because search engines like Google rely on various indicators across the web to determine content credibility.

-For instance, in health-related topics, search engines look for signs of expertise, such as appearances on medical blogs, podcasts, interviews, and other reputable platforms, to determine the credibility of the author.
+For instance, in health-related topics, search engines look for signs of expertise, such as appearances on medical blogs, podcasts, interviews, and other reputable platforms, to assess the author’s credibility.

 4 Conclusion